Bierkaai/Coursera_gettingandclearingdata/CodeBook.md

 For every aforementioned variable, except the subject id, activity id, and the activity label, mean values are computed per subject and per activity.

 The result is a nice and clean data set according to the clean data standards and the requirements set for this project.

+## Clean set columns
+The clean set contains four columns:

+1. SubjectId: Identifier for the test subject performing the activity
+2. Activity: Descriptive name of the activity performed
+3. Measurement: the measured variable.
+One of the aforementioned variable names
+4. Mean: mean value for the measurement for this activity and this subject, mean is calculated over the entire dataset.